 Professor Tamer Cavusgil

 Fuller E. Callaway Professorial Chair and Professor, J. Mack Robinson College of Business, Georgia State University, USA

 Visiting professor, Leeds University Business School, University of Leeds, UK

-Research areas: International Business
+Research areas: international business

 Professor Cavusgil serves as Fuller E. Callaway Professorial Chair at Georgia State University, and directs the national resource center, Center for International Business Education and Research (CIBER).
 He also serves as visiting professor, Leeds University Business School.
-Professor Cavusgil has authored more than a dozen books and more than 190 refereed journal articles.
+Professor Cavusgil has authored more than two dozen books and more than 200 refereed journal articles.
 His work is among the most cited contributions in international business.
 He is the founding editor of the Journal of International Marketing now published by the American Marketing Association, and Advances in International Marketing published by Emerald Group Publishing.
 He serves on the editorial review boards of a dozen professional journals including the Journal of International Business Studies.
-Professor Cavusgil is an elected fellow of the Academy of International Business, a distinction earned by a select group of intellectual leaders in international business.
+Professor Cavusgil is an elected fellow of the Academy of International Business (AIB), a distinction earned by a select group of intellectual leaders in international business.
 He also served as vice president of the AIB, and on the board of directors of the American Marketing Association.

 Professor Joseph Cheng

 Professor Emeritus of Business Administration, College of Business, University of Illinois at Urbana-Champaign, USA

 Research areas: international business and innovation management